Dr Jane Park

 Senior Lecturer in Contemporary American Media

-Dr Jane Chi Hyun Park's research interests include: film and popular media; race, ethnicity and multiculturalism; beauty, aesthetics, and embodiment; Asian diasporic studies; American studies; postcolonial and globalisation studies.
+Dr Jane Chi Hyun Park's was previously a visiting fellow at the US Studies Centre.
+Her research interests include: film and popular media; race, ethnicity and multiculturalism; beauty, aesthetics, and embodiment; Asian diasporic studies; American studies; postcolonial and globalisation studies.

 Park earned her PhD in Radio-TV-Film from The University of Texas at Austin and MA in English from the University of California, Irvine.
 She previously worked in American Studies at the University of Oklahoma.
 Her research and teaching are concerned with the social uses of media technologies, the cultural impact of minority representations, and transnational flows of film, music, and television.